Establishing Your Goal

 - Examining the attributes, characteristics and challenges of your business

-- Preparing new management team for assuming leadership, whether family, employees or new owners
+- Preparing a new management team for assuming leadership, whether family, employees or new owners

 - Flexibility in the event any key components of your plan change